 I am a GIScientist, cartographer, and PhD candidate in Geography at The Pennsylvania State University.
 I am also an NSF IGERT fellow in Big Data Social Science within the department of Political Science.

-I hold a joint research assistantship in Penn State’s GeoVISTA Center and Media Effects Lab.
+I hold joint research assistantships in Penn State’s GeoVISTA Center and Media Effects Lab.
 Within the GeoVISTA Center, I am researching and designing map symbology for mobile devices.
 I’ve also helped develop and design the Symbol Store, an online repository for finding and downloading map symbols.
 My research in the Media Effects Lab makes use of social media and visual analytics to reveal the connections between user interaction and emotion.

 Less notably, I serve as a panelist for Ask Science on Reddit where I help others answer scientific questions related to cartography, spatial reasoning, and geography.
 I’ve also been involved with the Drupal project for advertising and theme development.